-President Andrzej Duda continues to be the country's most trusted politician, ahead of the leader of the grassroots movement Poland 2050 and the prime minister, a new survey has found.
+President Andrzej Duda continues to be the country’s most trusted politician, ahead of the prime minister and the leader of the grassroots movement Poland 2050, a new poll has found.

-Jaroslaw Kaczynski, a deputy prime minister and leader of the ruling Law and Justice party, was still the most mistrusted politician, with 52 percent giving him the thumbs down (no change on the previous poll).
+Jaroslaw Kaczynski, a deputy prime minister and leader of the ruling Law and Justice party, came second with 53 percent of the pollees distrusting him.

 They were followed by Zbigniew Ziobro, the justice minister and leader of Solidary Poland, a junior coalition member, who was distrusted by 52 percent of respondents.

 The survey was conducted on May 30-June 9 on a sample of 1,050 adult Poles.